Skip to content

 Cars with free road tax

-As we’ve mentioned, zero-emission cars offer free road tax for the next few years.
+As we’ve mentioned, zero-emission cars offer free road tax for the time being.
 That’s every electric car, but also every hydrogen fuel-cell car.

 Cars registered between 2001 and 2017 that emit less than 100g/km of CO2 are also free to tax.
 Great examples to look for include:

-Any car that’s at least 40 years old is also road tax-exempt so, if you’d like something classic, look for cars built in 1983 at the latest.
+Any car that’s at least 40 years old is also road tax-exempt so, if you’d like something classic, look for cars built before 1 January 1984.

 How to cancel road tax